awsdocs/amazon-sqs-developer-guide/doc_source/sqs-add-update-remove-tag-queue.md

 ## AWS SDK for Java<a name="sqs-add-update-remove-tag-queue-java"></a>

+ The following example uses the AWS Java SDK\.
+To install and set up the SDK, see [Set up the AWS SDK for Java](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-install.html) in the *AWS SDK for Java Developer Guide*\.

-Before you begin working with the example code, specify your AWS credentials\.
+Before you run the example code, configure your AWS credentials\.
 For more information, see [Set up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html) in the *AWS SDK for Java Developer Guide*\.

 ### To add, update, and remove tags from a queue<a name="sqs-add-update-remove-tag-queue-java-update-remove"></a>